A History of Stateburg, South Carolina

 Thomas Sumter

 Born in Virginia in 1734, Thomas Sumter settled in St. Mark's Parish in 1767.
-He founded the town of Statesburg, where his financial interests included a sawmill, grist mill, general store and a large plantation.
+He founded the town of Statesburg, where his financial interests included a sawmill, grist mill, general store, and a large plantation.
 He and his wife, Mary Cantey, had one son, Thomas Jr., born in 1768.

 When the state capital was moved from Charleston in 1786, Statesburg missed being elected the new capital by one vote.
 According to tradition, Statesburg was also considered as the location for the United States Military Academy, now at West Point.

 Statesburg was the county seat of Claremont County between 1785 and 1800, and in 1800 the county was abolished.
 Statesburg then became the county seat for the newly-created Sumter County in 1800 and remained so until 1855, when the town of Sumter became the present county seat.
 Officially it was named Statesburg Court House until 1858, then simply Statesburg until 1877, when it was spelled Statesburgh.
 In 1893, the spelling was changed back to Statesburg, but in 1902 it was shortened to Stateburg.
-Stateburg is currently in present-day Sumter County.

 High Hills Baptist Church

-High Hills Baptist Church, founded in 1772, occupies a plot of land granted to the congregation by General Thomas Sumter.
+High Hills Baptist Church, founded in 1772, occupies a plot of land granted to the congregation by Thomas Sumter.
 The present building, erected in 1803, is a distinctive landmark in the Stateburg area with its simple green-and-white painted frame structure.
 High Hills Baptist grew into a strong and influential church under the dynamic leadership of the Reverend Richard Furman, the pastor from 1774 to 1787.

 © 2007 - J.D.
 Lewis - PO Box 1188 - Little River, SC 29566 - All Rights Reserved